 What is GPRS?

 Sometimes referred to informally as 2.5G, GPRS (General Packet Radio Service) is an evolved second generation cellular network protocol.
 For IoT connectivity, GPRS remains very widely used.
-However, with the 2G and 3G networks facing switch-off, now is the time to focus on alternative technologies for your existing and planned IoT projects.
+However, 2G and 3G network sunsetting means that alternative technologies should be adopted for both existing and new IoT projects.

 What is GPRS?